-Many vaccinations against communicable diseases are available free of charge at the Corporate Health Center.
-If you don't remember your immune status to mumps, measles, rubella and chickenpox (varicella), or you do not have the letter that was sent to your home address at time of hire, please contact The Corporate Health Center for more information at (609) 695-7471
+Many vaccinations against communicable diseases are available free of charge at the Occupational Health Center.
+If you don't remember your immune status to mumps, measles, rubella and chickenpox (varicella), or you do not have the letter that was sent to your home address at time of hire, please contact The Occupational Health Center for more information.